mikevdberge/dbdiagram-oss-wrep/README.md

 # dbdiagram-oss

 An Open Source alternative to dbdiagram.io, aiming to have the same basic features+more.
-Motivation behind the project was that $9/month overpriced subscription for just some **very VERY** basic features. (dark mode/header colours/table groups)
+Motivation behind the project was that $9/month overpriced subscription for just some **very VERY** basic features. (dark mode/header colours/table groups).

 ## Forked Info